wgilpin/mlnd-exoplanets/proposal.md

   1. Augment the data for training.
 The dataset has only about 1% positives, so construct a more balanced training set by randomly removing a proportion of the true negatives (this will be hyperparameter controlled and subject to tuning)
   2. Pre-process using Fourier transforms to identify cyclic features.
 A Fourier frequency analysis provides additional features, and as the planets we are seeking have a clear range of orbital periods it may be of value [\[Garza, 2015\]][GARZA].
   3. **Primary Model 1** Train a sequential model on the Fourier frequency buckets.
+This presents a design challenge in deciding the model architecture, for which we will use 1d convolutions, given the aim is to identify spikes which are appropriate convolutional targets.
+Alternatively an LSTM RNN or a simple dense network could be used.
+Advice would be welcome.
   4. **Primary Model 2** Train a second sequential model using 1D convolutions over the time-series data, as per the approach in [\[Shallue, 2018\]][SHALLUE].
   5. Construct a multi-input model for comparison (parallel sub-networks for the time-series data and the generated Fourier analysis) \[Chollet, 2018\].
   6. Tune the hyperparameters to optimise the results.